 The problem with this style, lovely as it is, is that it lacks the fascinating choreographic challenge of all the authentic styles of the Golden Age, apart from the style of the geographic centre and centre south in the early 1950s on which is was loosely based.
 The thing that makes this style exciting is the connection within the couple and the musicality of the dancers.
 Quite quickly I started to notice people finding ways of manipulating the close embrace in order to maintain an emotional distance from their partners.
 Most particularly I noticed people not dancing directly in front of each other, but with the follower away to the leader's right.
 This was certainly not my experience of dancing with people who had danced this style in the 1950s.
 They always were directly in front of me, as were almost all the dancers I danced with who had been dancing in the Golden Age, whatever the style.

-So quite quickly people began to get bored with this style, as they were not getting the emotional connection that made the style work, but were also not getting the chorographic challenge of the other styles.
+So quite quickly people began to get bored with the version of this style from which the emotional connection had been removed, as they were not getting the emotional connection that made the style work, but were also not getting the chorographic challenge of the other styles.

 Get Tango information from history-of-tango.com